 Kohlrabi (Brassica oleracea gongylodes)belongs to the brassica family but produces a turnip-like bulb on its stem.
 Both the bulb and leaves are edible and it makes a great substitute for potatoes.
-We grow kohlrabi in Western Australia in the cooler months and start harvesting the bulbs around September.
+We grow kohlrabi in Western Australia in the cooler months and start harvesting the bulbs around August.
 It can be grown throughout the warmer months however I find there are too many pests to combat with to make it worthwhile.

 Best Months to Grow Kohlrabi in Perth

 We find kohlrabi grows best in the cooler months, sow we like to sow our seeds in March and we are harvesting the last plants in September.

 Kohlrabi likes rich soil, so before planting out we add blood and bone, fresh compost, manure, organic slow release fertilser and a good layer of mulch.

 We prefer to sow the seeds into seed trays as we can sow them when the weather is still warmer (early march) and don’t need to be worried about plants bolting.
 It also allows us to continue using the garden bed space to grow until the plants are established.
 We have previously directly sown with great results.

 Kohlrabi Plant Spacing

 We like to plant our kohlrabi between 30-40cm apart.
 We used to plant them 20cm apart as recommend by most out there, but found the bulbs didn’t produce as well and with the larger spacing we found less pest damage.

 Kohlrabi grow best in full sun but can handle part shade.